 Not good compared to most modern Ducatis.
 Electrical gremlins are common – the starter circuit seems particularly prone to problems.
 Issue with the trim and fit are quite frequent with the Ducati 620 Sport too.
 Major engine disasters seem thankfully rare and it’s an easy motorcycle to work on.

 You have to want the badge.
 There’s all sorts of superb motorcycles on offer in the ‘budget’ 600 class and most are faster and better built than the Duke.
 Suzuki’s SV650S is a clearly superior choice – if you must buy the Ducati 620 Sport, get a cherished bike with full service history.
 Find a Ducati 620 Sport for sale.

 Insurance group: 11 of 17 – compare motorcycle insurance quotes now.

 Not a huge amount but the Ducati 620 Sport is a minimalist retro sports motorcycle, so what do you expect?
 The riding position’s less comfortable than many pure sports motorcycles which is disappointing.
-A half faired version of the Ducati 620 Sport is available and cost £5000 when new – the fully faired motorcycle was £5250.
+A half faired version of the Ducati 620 Sport cost £5000 when new – the fully faired version was £5250.